YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZTUPDATE
 ++++++++++++

-Within trigger context, for SET commands where the YottaDB trigger specifies a piece separator, $ZTUPDATE provides a comma separated list of piece numbers of pieces that differ between the current values of $ZTOLDVAL and $ZTVALUE.
+Within trigger context, for SET commands where the YottaDB trigger specifies a piece separator, $ZTUPDATE provides a comma separated list of piece numbers that differ between the current values of $ZTOLDVAL and $ZTVALUE.
 If the trigger specifies a piece separator, but does not specify any pieces of interest, $ZTUPDATE identifies all changed pieces. $ZTUPDATE is 0 in all other cases (that is: for SET commands where the YottaDB trigger does not specify a piece separator or for KILLs).
 Note that if an update matches more than one trigger, all matching triggers see the same $ZTOLDVAL at trigger entry but potentially different values of $ZTVALUE so $ZTUPDATE could change due to the actions of each matching trigger even though all matching triggers have identical -[z]delim and -piece specifications.

 Example:

 .. parsed-literal::
    +^trigvn -commands=Set -pieces=1;3:6 -delim="|" -xecute="Write !,$ZTUPDATE"

-In the above trigger definition entry, $ZTUPDATE displays a comma separated list of the changed piece numbers if on of the pieces of interest: 1,3,4,5,or 6 are modified by the update.
+In the above trigger definition entry, $ZTUPDATE displays a comma separated list of the changed piece numbers if one of the pieces of interest: 1,3,4,5,or 6 are modified by the update.

 .. parsed-literal::
    YDB>write ^trigvn